devpaulosouza/estima-amazon-afiliados-chrome-extension/README.md

 ## 🖼️ Extension Preview

-The extension automatically adds a small floating panel in the top-right corner of the page showing:
+The extension displays a floating panel showing:

-- Total order value
+- Current page total
+- Current page commission
+- **Accumulated total across pages**
-- Estimated commission
+- **Accumulated commission across pages**

-Here’s an example of how it looks in action:

 ![Extension preview](screenshot.png)

-*(place `screenshot.png` in the repository root or adjust to whatever filename you upload)*

 ---

 ## 📌 Features
-- Automatically reads the orders table from Amazon Affiliates.
+- Automatically reads the Amazon Affiliates order table.
-- Detects item categories and applies the correct commission percentage.
-- Automatically sums the total value of orders.
-- Calculates the estimated commission using Amazon’s official rates.
-- Displays a floating summary box on the top-right corner.
+- Calculates current page values.
+- **Accumulates totals across visited pages** during the session.
+- **Prevents duplication** when revisiting pages.
-- **Auto-updates when pages or filters change** (via MutationObserver).
+- Reactively updates when filters or pagination change.
-- Works even when the dashboard loads data dynamically.
+- Fully local, no external communication.
+- Manifest V3 compatible.

 ---

-## 🚀 Installation (Developer Mode)
-1. Download or clone this repository.
-2. Open Chrome and go to:
-   `chrome://extensions/`
-3. Enable **Developer mode**.
-4. Click **"Load unpacked"**.
-5. Select the extension folder.
-6. Open the Amazon Affiliates dashboard — the calculator will appear automatically.
+## 🔒 Safety and Amazon Compliance
+This extension is safe and compliant.

+It does **not** collect data, store information, alter Amazon functionality, automate actions, or interfere with affiliate links.

+It simply processes what is already visible on the screen.

 ---

 ## 📜 License – MIT
-This project is licensed under the **MIT License**.
-You may use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software freely.

-See the full license text in the `LICENSE` file.
+Licensed under the MIT License.
+See `LICENSE` for details.